cskinner74/simpaudit/README.md

 This tool performs a quick audit of the system.

-Has been tested on Debian, Ubuntu, CentOS
+Has been tested on Debian, Ubuntu, CentOS.

 Checks for:
 * Applications with sticky bit set
-* Users on system
+* Users with home dir on system (password expiration, etc.)
 * Services running
 * Processes running as root
 * Listening ports